wacncontent/CustomizeTool/addCommentOutput/articles/sql-database/sql-database-elastic-scale-introduction.md

 Sharding works best when every transaction in an application can be restricted to a single value of a sharding key.
 That ensures that all transactions will be local to a specific database.

 Some applications use the simplest approach of creating a separate database for each tenant.
 This is the **single tenant sharding pattern** that provides isolation, backup/restore ability and resource scaling at the granularity of the tenant.
 With single tenant sharding, each database is associated with a specific tenant ID value (or customer key value), but that key need not always be present in the data itself.
-It is the application’s responsibility to route each request to the appropriate database – and the client library can simplify this.
+It is the application's responsibility to route each request to the appropriate database - and the client library can simplify this.

 ![Single tenant versus multi-tenant][4]

 Others scenarios pack multiple tenants together into databases, rather than isolating them into separate databases.
-This is a typical **multi-tenant sharding pattern** – and it may be driven by the fact that an application manages large numbers of very small tenants.
+This is a typical **multi-tenant sharding pattern** - and it may be driven by the fact that an application manages large numbers of very small tenants.
 In multi-tenant sharding, the rows in the database tables are all designed to carry a key identifying the tenant ID or sharding key.
-Again, the application tier is responsible for routing a tenant’s request to the appropriate database, and this can be supported by the elastic database client library.
-In addition, row-level security can be used to filter which rows each tenant can access – for details, see [Multi-tenant applications with elastic database tools and row-level security](/documentation/articles/sql-database-elastic-tools-multi-tenant-row-level-security).
+Again, the application tier is responsible for routing a tenant's request to the appropriate database, and this can be supported by the elastic database client library.
+In addition, row-level security can be used to filter which rows each tenant can access - for details, see [Multi-tenant applications with elastic database tools and row-level security](/documentation/articles/sql-database-elastic-tools-multi-tenant-row-level-security).
 Redistributing data among databases may be needed with the multi-tenant sharding pattern, and this is facilitated by the elastic database split-merge tool.

 ### Move data from multiple to single-tenancy databases
 When creating a SaaS application, it is typical to offer prospective customers a trial version of the software.
 In this case, it is cost-effective to use a multi-tenant database for the data.
 However, when a prospect becomes a customer, a single-tenant database is better since it provides better performance.
 If the customer had created data during the trial period, use the [split-merge tool](/documentation/articles/sql-database-elastic-scale-overview-split-and-merge) to move the data from the multi-tenant to the new single-tenant database.